juanimedone/lc3-vm/README.md

 1. Clone the repository.

+2. Install the VM.
+    ```bash
+    cargo install --path .
+    ```

-2. Run the VM.
+3. Run the VM.

     You can run the VM with one or more LC-3 object files as arguments.
-Replace `object-file1` and `object-file2` with the paths to your LC-3 object files.

     ```bash
-    cargo run object-file1 object-file2 ...
+    lc3-vm object-file1 object-file2 ...
     ```
+    Replace `object-file1` and `object-file2` with the **paths** to your LC-3 object files.

     Example:
     ```bash
-    cargo run assembly/rogue.obj
+    lc3-vm assembly/rogue.obj
     ```